RollingThunderSagnik/commiefetch/README.md

 ### Installation

-1. Read books of Marx, Engels, Lenin, Stalin, Trotsky, Mao, Charu, Nabarun
+1. Read books of Marx, Engels, Lenin, Stalin, Trotsky, Mao, Che, Charu, Nabarun
 2. Clone this repo with `git clone https://github.com/RollingThunderSagnik/commiefetch.git`
 3. Run `cd commiefetch`
 4. Run `sudo make install`
-5. Now you can run it anywhere with `commiefetch`
+5. Run commiefetch anywhere with `commiefetch`
 6. Comrades, mobilise! ✊✊✊

 ### Contribution

-This fetch is thought to be used as a personal fetch and have your own fork of it (That's why It doesn't work for all distros).
-You can help make it better by contributing.
+This fetch is still being developed.
+You can help it by contributing - maybe some new features, or any little improvement is welcome.

-##### Art:
+##### We Shall All Be One:

 ```shell
 "             ,\,       "